aircrushin/toilex/README.serverless.md

-# TOILEX - 100% Serverless Edition 🚽💩
+# powpdr - 100% Serverless Edition 🚽💩

 ## What Changed?